greenelab/deep-review/sections/04_study.md

 ### Transcription factors and RNA-binding proteins

-Transcription factors (TFs) and RNA-binding proteins are key components in gene regulation and higher-level biological processes.
+Transcription factors and RNA-binding proteins are key components in gene regulation and higher-level biological processes.
 TFs are regulatory proteins that bind to certain genomic loci and control the rate of mRNA production.
 While high-throughput sequencing techniques such as chromatin immunoprecipitation and